 About me

 Struggling with life issues and feeling overwhelmed?
 Or feeling stuck with where and what you are doing now and in the foreseeable future?
-I help adults who are struggling to deal with issues that are bringing them down, holding them back.
-I help in working out what is going on and assist them to find answers and solutions which allows progress and growth.
+I help folks from diverse backgrounds, men and women, young and old who are struggling with life issues to find a way forward.

 Hello, I’m Ian, I offer face-to-face & on-line therapy for individuals in South Manchester and Northeast Cheshire.

-I'm professionally qualified and registered with the BACP having completed a MSc in Counselling & Psychotherapy.
+I'm professionally qualified and registered with the BACP having completed a MSc in Counselling & Psychotherapy (Distinction).
 I also previously trained and practiced as an Executive Coach.

-I help adults who are struggling to deal with issues that are bringing them down and holding them back, helping them to work out what is going on and to assist them to find answers and solutions to help them progress and grow, rather than be stuck and overwhelmed by life events.
+I help men and women from diverse backgrounds who are struggling to deal with issues that are bringing them down and holding them back, helping them to work out what is going on and to assist them to find answers and solutions to allow to them progress and grow, rather than be stuck and overwhelmed by life events.

-As a counsellor I have experience of working with a number of challenges, these include:
+As a counsellor I have experience of working with a number of issues, these include:

-- Experiencing anxiety and feeling fearful, struggling to cope with life
+- Anxiety - feeling fearful, struggling to cope with life

 - Bereavement - grieving for the death of someone

-- Lack of confidence and low self-esteem, imposter syndrome, in a work or social environment
+- Low self-esteem - little self belief, imposter syndrome, in a work or social environment

 - Career/work matters - promotion, change, objectives, redundancy, stress, retirement

 Feeling worried and struggling with what to do, being angry, fearful, hiding away, using unhelpful means of distraction are reactions we all experience at some point in our life.
 Life is sometimes hard.
-At these times it might be worth considering getting help to work through these things.
-I can help you make sense of what's going on and assist you to become ‘unstuck’.
+I strive to help you make sense of what's going on and assist you to become ‘unstuck’.

 My approach

 My approach is fundamentally grounded in person-centred counselling.
-I believe that each person is unique, and they have the answers they are looking for when in distress, these answers are sometimes buried deep and help is needed to find them.
-The issues mentioned above may be universal, but you are unique.
-My role is to ‘hold a mirror’ that enables you to become more self-aware and to work with you to figure out what you want and how to progress.
+I believe that each person is different, the issues mentioned above may be universal, but you are unique.
+My role includes ‘holding a mirror’ that enables you to become more self-aware and to work with you to figure out what you want and how to progress.

 The relationship we build is critical.
-I seek to provide a safe, welcoming environment where trust can be carefully built.
-Clients say that what they appreciate is that I am a good listener, and they feel comfortable opening up to talk about important personal matters.
-I seek to be non-judgemental, and they appreciate the relationship which forms that enables compassion, challenge, empathy, genuineness and humour to be present.
+I provide a safe, welcoming environment where trust can be carefully built.
+Clients say that what they appreciate is that I am a good listener, non-judgmental, and they feel comfortable opening up to talk about important personal matters.
+They appreciate the relationship which forms that enables honesty, compassion, challenge, authenticity and humour to be present.

 There are also times when you may be looking for guidance and assistance, in work and career matters for example, where you may want a more direct approach.
-This is something that I am comfortable with and, by exception, can bring my coaching experience to bear.
+This is something that I am comfortable with and can bring my coaching experience to bear.

 Please get in touch and we can have a free 30 minute talk, online or by phone, to see if I am the right fit for you.
 Assuming you wish to progress, we will arrange a mutually convenient day, time and place to meet for 50-60 minute sessions.
 My counselling room in Didsbury is a comfortable, private space.
 Typically the sessions will be face to face, however, we can also work together on-line using Teams or similar for some or all sessions if this is preferred/the only way you can work.
 We would normally meet weekly or bi-weekly.
 The number of sessions we would have is determined by you.
 I aim to be as flexible as possible in order to support you.